 French is one of the most influential languages in the world.
 Consider the following:

 - An estimated 300 million people speak French worldwide, according to the Organisation Internationale de la Francophonie.

 - Proficiency in French increases your job prospects.
-Many international jobs require or prefer candidates with French skills.
+Many international jobs prefer candidates with French skills.